TheoriseConcepts/ISRTCorne/doc/firmwareguide.md

 # References for Keymaps

-- Using the default keymap or my custom [keymap](https://github.com/theoriseconcepts/ISRTCorne/branch/main/layout/corne.keymap) as a reference, open the file in an IDE such as VSCode, and edit as desired.
+- Using the default keymap or my custom [keymap](https://github.com/theoriseconcepts/ISRTCorne/blob/main/layout/corne.keymap) as a reference, open the file in an IDE such as VSCode, and edit as desired.
 You can find all the documentation that you might need at https://zmk.dev/docs.
-- If you prefer a more visual approach to key mapping. then I recomend this helpful [keymap editor](https://nickcoutsos.github.io/keymap-editor/) by Nick Coutsos.
+- If you prefer a more visual approach to key mapping. then I recommend this helpful [keymap editor](https://nickcoutsos.github.io/keymap-editor/) by Nick Coutsos.

 # Firmware Edits

-- Open [build.yaml](https://github.com/theoriseconcepts/ISRTCorne/branch/main/layout/build.yaml) and to both shield lines, you need to add:
+- Open [build.yaml](https://github.com/theoriseconcepts/ISRTCorne/blob/main/layout/build.yaml) and to both shield lines, you need to add:

 ~~~
 nice_view_adapter nice_view
 ~~~

-- Now open [corne.conf](https://github.com/theoriseconcepts/ISRTCorne/branch/main/layout/corne.conf) and you can add the optional code:
+- Now open [corne.conf](https://github.com/theoriseconcepts/ISRTCorne/blob/main/layout/corne.conf) and you can add the optional code:

 ~~~
 # Set deep sleep to 30 minutes